ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 ![Create company screen](./company.png)

+If you are a member of multiple companies, you can easily switch the active one.
+Just hover over the logo in the navigation bar and a company-switcher will appear.

 ## Creating an issue

 When you become a member of a company either by being invited or creating your own, you will be able to create issues for that company.